 If you receive suspect mail...

 forward it to the helpdesk, see the Contact link on this page.
-Include the Internet headers:
+Please include the Internet headers of the email.

 Then we can block both incoming phishing mail and outgoing replies.
 Phishing mail often include website links that you are invited to click on - don't do that.
 Such links will also be blocked.

 Phishing mail often pass spamfilters without raising flags, so your notification to us is important to intercept them.

 Behind the From field